 - For any team to function effectively, there must be open channels of communication.
 Dental practice managers can help by providing the tools to facilitate effective and time efficient team communication.

-When everyone in the school business team work together, great things happen.
+When everyone in the team work together, great things happen.
 Whether you’re collaborating on a joint project or you’re a part of a busy team, an effective communication strategy is essential.
-Unfortunately, it’s ineffective team communication that often lets school business teams of all sizes down.
+Unfortunately, it’s ineffective team communication that often lets teams of all sizes down.

 How can you encourage communication that’s going to take your practice on to new and exciting developments?
 In this article, Steve Burnage explores the importance of effective team communication.